Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: DDC-AT

 \subsection{Superiority of Divide-and-Conquer}

-DDC-AT is designed to be superior than SAT and this is proved in the experiments part, in Sec. ~\ref{sec:exp}.
-It gets much better performance than classical SAT on both clean and adversisal pixels.
-We list the detailed explanation as below.
+DDC-AT is superior to SAT, proved in our experiments.
+It yields much better performance than classical SAT on both clean and adversarial pixels.
+We explain it below.

+1) For segmentation, usually not all pixels in a clean sample are perturbed to have wrong predictions after adding adversarial noise.
+Some pixels have boundary property while others do not, and mask branch $f_m$ divides pixels into $f_n$ and $f_a$ based on their boundary properties.
+This motivates our division strategy.

-{1)} First, for the training of clean pixels in the main branch $f_n$, training with $\mathcal{A}$ only (setting of DDC-AT) is much easier than mixed training with both $\mathcal{A}$ and $\mathcal{B}$ (setting of SAT).
+2) First, for the training of clean pixels in the main branch $f_n$, training with $\mathcal{A}$ only (setting of DDC-AT) is much easier than mixed training with both $\mathcal{A}$ and $\mathcal{B}$ (setting of SAT).
 The introduced auxiliary branch $f_a$ in DDC-AT can turn $\mathcal{B}$ into $\mathcal{A}$ gradually and effectively.
-Thus, the main branch $f_n$ that is adopted for inference can better handle clean pixels and improve accuracy over SAT.\\ {2)} Second, to obtain decent results on adversarial pixels, SAT trains adversarial pixels with both $\mathcal{A}$ and $\mathcal{B}$, while DDC-AT trains adversarial pixels with only $\mathcal{A}$ for the main branch $f_n$.
-Obviously, training with both $\mathcal{A}$ and $\mathcal{B}$ causes higher difficulty for learning adversarial pixels than training with $\mathcal{A}$ only.
-Thus, DDC-AT yields higher accuracy on adversarial pixels.\\
+Thus, the main branch $f_n$ that is adopted for inference can better handle clean pixels and improve accuracy over SAT.

+3) Second, to obtain decent results on adversarial pixels, SAT trains adversarial pixels with both $\mathcal{A}$ and $\mathcal{B}$, while DDC-AT trains adversarial pixels with only $\mathcal{A}$ for the main branch $f_n$.
+Obviously, training with both $\mathcal{A}$ and $\mathcal{B}$ causes higher difficulty for the learning of adversarial pixels than training with $\mathcal{A}$ only.
+Thus, DDC-AT yields higher accuracy on adversarial pixels.